alexisdpc/Sentiment-analysis-NLP-LLM/README.md

 # Sentiment analysis using BERT

-The aim is to predict whether a film review is positive or negative.
+ `sentiment_analysis.ipynb` Trains BERT to predict whether a film review is positive or negative.

- `a.code`